Valar-Systems/VAL3000/firmware/README.md

 ## Stallguard

-Recommended Workflow for Setting StallGuard
+My Recommended Workflow for Setting StallGuard
 1. First, I figure out the current to set.
 I need to have enough current to move whatever needs to be moved, but not much more.
 If the current is too high, StallGuard will require a lot of force to trip, so don’t set it much higher than the application calls for.
 2. Then I figure out what velocity I want and set that.
 3. Then I figure out what acceleration I want, trying to use the fastest I can for the application.